Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 - Combining multiple brightening agents (turmeric plus kojic plus vitamin C)

-- Adding gentle exfoliation to speed cell turnover
+- Gentle exfoliation to speed cell turnover

 Factors That May Slow Fading